lsst-sitcom/spot_motion_monitor/docs/configuration.rst

 This section, specified by the ``general`` heading, handles modification to the program's data controller.
 The following variables are configured under this section.

+version
+  This represents the version of the configuration file being used.
+The telemetry system places this information in a generated output configuration file.
+The value should be recorded as a string.

 telemetry_dir
   This is a path where the resulting telemetry data is to be stored.
 This parameter can be overridden from the command line using the ``-t`` or ``--telemetry_dir`` flag.